zeyubio/OmicsCanvas/README.md

 #### 2. Circular Gene Plot
 ---
 Map genomic windows onto angular coordinates.
-Ideal for visualizing complex multi-layer regulation (e.g., Histone + Methylation) in a compact format.
+This representation is especially suitable for visualizing complex multi-layer regulation around a target gene, including BAM-based signals and optional methylation tracks in a compact circular layout

 #### Data preparation
-04_prepare_extract_gene_methylation.py (extract per-gene methylation TSV from CX files),This script extracts per-cytosine methylation records (CG/CHG/CHH) from precomputed CX files within a gene-centered window (±distance) and writes TSV outputs.
-These TSVs can be directly used by downstream single-gene visualization (e.g., Script 16).
+04_prepare_extract_gene_methylation.py extracts per-cytosine methylation records (CG/CHG/CHH) from precomputed CX files within a gene-centered window (± distance) and writes TSV outputs.
+These TSV files can be directly used by downstream single-gene visualization.

 ##### What you need
   * GFF3 annotation (critical): the script matches your gene IDs using --feature-type (default: mRNA) and --attr-key (default: ID) from the GFF3 attributes.